 - Usability testing – Usability testing is a method to verify the usability of the system by the end users to verify on how comfortable the users are with the system.

-Dynamic Testing Process
+Dynamic Testing Techniques

 Before getting into the process lets discuss the strategy that needs to be followed for Dynamic Testing.